-- Assist all young people in obtaining working papers (if needed) and developing/ refining their resume (the Specialist could also do this); - □ Assist with career exploration and refers to the Specialist when more input/knowledge is required; - Discuss the young person's career development interests, strengths, and experiences, and help them select a career development experience for the year (this could also be done in conjunction with the Specialist); - □ Refer young people to on-site opportunities to gain experiences in a supportive environment, including the job readiness program (e.g., Career Club, also known as YA WORC) or other onsite opportunities; - Assist high school students with exploring career development activities, based on their interests, goals, job readiness, etc.; - Refer young people to the Specialist to help them apply to external programs (or for assistance with identifying the best-fit program); - □ Visit any external programs with young people to assist with the enrollment and/or exploration process (the Specialist could also do this); - Refer all young people enrolled in college to the Education & Career Specialist to help them develop a career plan, and follows up accordingly; - Provide weekly persistence coaching to young people enrolled in any on-site or external program, including checking in with them before and after their first day, and building a relationship with the primary person at the program to discuss attendance/performance.
+Assist all young people in obtaining working papers (if needed) and developing/ refining their resume within 90 days of program enrollment (the Career Development Specialist could also do this); Assist with career exploration and refers to the Career Development Specialist when more input/knowledge is required; Discuss the young person's career development interests, strengths, and experiences, and help them select a career development experience for the year (this could also be done in conjunction with the Career Development Specialist); Refer young people to on-site opportunities to gain experiences in a supportive environment, including the job readiness program (e.g., Career Club, also known as YA WORC) and/or internship program (e.g., Mentored Internship Program); Assist high school students with exploring career development activities, based on their interests, goals, job readiness, etc.; Refer young people to the Career Development Specialist to help them apply to external programs (or for assistance with identifying the best-fit program); Visit any external programs with young people to assist with the enrollment and/or exploration process (the Career Development Specialist could also do this); Refer all young people enrolled in college to the Career Development Specialist to help them develop a career plan, and follows up accordingly; Provide weekly persistence coaching to young people enrolled in any on-site or external program, including checking in with them before and after their first day, and building a relationship with the primary person at the program to discuss attendance/performance.

-F. ROLE OF THE EDUCATION & CAREER SPECIALIST
+F. ROLE OF THE CAREER DEVELOPMENT SPECIALIST

-- □ They typically oversee any on-site job readiness program(s) (e.g., YA WORC), including enrollment and scheduling of program cycles - □ Meet with young people to help them find and apply to best-fit career development opportunities (in partnership with the Coach) - □ Meet with young people who are not on a college-bound track (or who have left college) to explore other pathways/programs and create a career plan that is in line with their track - □ Meet with young people who are enrolled in college to create a career plan - Educate young people about when and how to discuss their involvement in justice systems, if relevant.
-Review the Legal Action Center (LAC) presentation: "Getting Ready: Applying for a Job with a Criminal Record" - Be aware of how involvement in criminal justice systems impacts various career pathways.
-Review "Getting the Record Straight: A Guide to Navigating Background Checks" from The John Jay College Institute for Justice and Opportunity - D Build relationships with external programs and employers to serve as pipeline - Note, the Specialist has many education-related responsibilities in addition to the above careerrelated activities
+Oversee any on-site job readiness program(s) (e.g., YA WORC), including enrollment and scheduling of program cycles Oversee any on-site internship programs (e.g., Mentored Internship Program) Meet with young people to help them apply to external programs (after speaking with their Coach) Meet with young people who are not on a college-bound track (or who have left college) to explore other pathways/programs and create a career plan that is in line with their track Meet with young people who are enrolled in college to create a career plan Build relationships with external programs and employers to serve as pipeline